DoKu88/textWorldAgent/README.md

 # TextWorld AI Agent

-A boilerplate for training AI agents on TextWorld environments using SFT, RL, and DPO.
+A boilerplate for running AI agents on TextWorld environments.
+Training WIP

 ## Setup